fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ```

 <!-- Kirjautumisesta huolehtiva komponentti _LoginForm_ toimii melko samalla tavalla kuin aiemmat mutaatioista huolehtivat komponentit.
 Mielenkiintoiset rivit on korostettu koodissa: -->
-The _LoginForm_-component works pretty much just like all other components doing mutations we have previously created.
+The _LoginForm_ component works pretty much just like all the other components doing mutations that we have previously created.
 Interesting lines in the code have been highlighted:

 ```js